DrFairy/yii2-ARImages/README.md

 ### Internal via AR Model class behavior settings ###

-To setup ARImages behavior for an AR Model class you may (not must) redefine your images location settings in AR Model class' ARImages behavior setting 'imagesRoot':
+To setup ARImages behavior for an AR Model class you may (but not must) redefine your images location settings in AR Model class' ARImages behavior setting 'imagesRoot':

 * Redefine `'APP_OWNER'` by your main application ID (the default value of `'APP_OWNER'` is 'basic').
 Main one means the application in which you save image data of your AR Models.
 It's set in `config/main.php` (or in `config/web.php` in case of using base Yii2 app template):